Governors’ Annual Report to Parents

-This report had been prepared to provide details of the core functions completed by the LGB during 2019-2020 under several key headings.
+This report had been prepared to provide details of the core functions completed by the LGB during the 2021-2022 academic year under several key headings.

 Core Function report

 During the year, the LGB has:

 Redhill Primary Academy continues to be successful and a popular choice of local school.
 The LGB, the Headteacher and all staff continue to be committed to driving improvements in pupils’ progress and attainment.

 The LGB will continue to undertake routine monitoring activities during 2022-2023, as broadly set out in this report, and it will continue to provide support to the Headteacher to ensure that pupils are provided with an appropriate learning environment and every opportunity to reach their best possible potential.
 This will include the opening of the new nursey building which is anticipated in September 2023.
 The LGB will also review progress towards the Academy’s improvement targets and will particularly monitor those which were formulated to address issues arising from the pandemic situation.

 As part of this report, the LGB would like to take this opportunity to express its gratitude to the Headteacher, Senior Leadership team and all members of the teaching and administrative/support staff for their hard work and commitment during another challenging year.
 As a Board, we are immensely proud of the Academy staff who have worked tirelessly throughout to ensure that we continue to provide the best education and care possible for our pupils, regardless of the difficulties presented by the pandemic.

 To discuss any aspect of this report, or to find out about opportunities which may be able to join the Local Governing Board, please contact the Chair of Governors via the Academy.